Author and Presbyterian pastor Eugene Peterson has written,

 There is a phrase I often hear as a pastor.
 When someone faces a tragedy of some sort, the loss of a loved one, or a job layoff, or the trials and tribulations of dealing with a son or daughter wandering from God, people will say to that person dealing with tragedy: “Thank God for your faith.”
 People make this statement thinking that there is some magic in faith itself, thinking that it does not matter what one’s faith is in; all that matters is faith.
-Personally, I think differently.
+However, such is not the case.

-To me, faith is like a straw through which I take the contents of a chocolate shake into my mouth.
-Can you imagine someone purchasing a shake at the Malt Shop here in Stowe, setting aside the shake, and being content simply licking the straw?
+Faith is like a straw through which I suck the contents of a chocolate shake into my mouth.
+Can you imagine someone purchasing a shake at Dairy Queen, setting aside the shake, and being content simply licking the straw?
 No, we use the straw to get the delicious ice cream into our mouths where we can roll it over our tongues in total delight.

 Faith is like that.
 It is simply a straw, a conduit, through which we receive something far more important.
 What matters is not faith itself, but faith’s object.